 The Baillie Awards for Excellence in Secondary School Teaching were established by Chancellor Emeritus A. Charles Baillie.

-These awards give students graduating from Queen’s University the opportunity to honour educators in Canada who, during the student’s high school career, had a decisive and formative influence on the student, and set them on the course to post-secondary education and ultimately to their graduation from Queen's.
+These awards give undergraduate students in their graduating year from Queen’s University the opportunity to honour educators in Canada who, during the student’s high school career, had a decisive and formative influence on the student, and set them on the course to post-secondary education and ultimately to their graduation from Queen's.

 These awards recognize an exceptional teacher who has served as a role model and mentor to their students, instilled a love of learning, and inspired academic excellence and the pursuit of higher education.

-Recipients will be chosen by a selection committee mid-April.
-Students will be notified by email if their nomination is successful.
+Recipients will be chosen by a selection committee.
+Students will be notified by email in late March-early April if their nomination is successful.

 If you have any questions about the awards or the nomination process, please email firstname.lastname@example.org